 Craniofacial Disorders Treatment

-The operative management of craniosynostosis is tailored to the type and severity, as well as the age of the patient.
-The principle goal in the treatment of craniosynostosis is to remove and remodel fused sutures in the skull.
+The principal goal in the treatment of craniosynostosis is to remove and remodel fused sutures in the skull.

 Children with syndromic craniosynostosis often suffer from progressive synostosis of multiple sutures of the skull and skull base.
 These patients require additional surgical consideration.